PlatformStories/gbdx-notebook/README.md

 # gbdx-notebook

 A GBDX notebook server in Docker.
-Is is based on the [Jupyter Notebook Scientific Python Stack](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) and also includes packages for local prototyping with geospatial raster data and launching workflows on GBDX (gdal, protogen, gdbxtools).
+Is is based on the [Jupyter Notebook Scientific Python Stack](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) and also includes packages for local prototyping with geospatial raster data and launching workflows on GBDX (gdal, rasterio, protogen, gdbxtools).

 The server can be run locally or as part of [a Jupyter hub](https://github.com/digitalglobe/gbdx-jupyter-hub).